-- Information about how to make a complaint or raise concerns was available. - The service informed patients of any further action that may be available to them should they not be satisfied with the response to their complaint. - There was a poster in reception which displayed how patients could make a complaint.
-There had been no complaints in the previous year, but we did review the complaints policy, saw how complaints would be dealt with and the processes that were in place for learning from complaints.
+- Information about how to make a complaint or raise concerns was available. - The service informed patients of any further action that may be available to them should they not be satisfied with the response to their complaint. - There was information available if patients wanted to make a complaint.
+Although there had been no complaints in the previous year, we did review the complaints policy, saw how complaints would be dealt with and the processes that were in place for learning from complaints.